 quantity: The total number of items for this SKU | Number | |

 itemPrice: The price of the item.
-Notice that if an item that costs $5 was added twice, it should show $5, and not the total $10. |
+Note that if an item that costs $5 was added twice, it shows $5, and not the total $10. |

 Number Numbers are rounded to the nearest 0.01.
 Numbers smaller than 0.005 are rounded down to 0. |